What is “boondocking” or dry camping?

 We love the amenities: the awning, the potable water, the bathrooms – even if it’s just a stinky pit toilet.
 Admittedly the cost was quickly adding up.
 Camping fees in state and national parks now range from $20-$30 a night.
 Yikes!

-But Sedona was way more crowded than we expected.
-All the campgrounds were fully booked and hotels all over town had “No Vacancy” signs up front.
+Sedona was way more crowded (and posh-ier) than we expected.
+All the official campgrounds were fully booked and hotels all over town had “No Vacancy” signs up front.

 We managed to score the last site in Pine Flat campground.
 But we didn’t feel like making it a long term home by any means.
 It was $20 a night, by the very busy 89A, and it felt a little claustrophobic.
 Not to mention the hosts were a little… intense to say the least.

-So after the 2nd night, we started driving out of town to look for an alternative.
+So after the 2nd night, we started driving out of Sedona to look for an alternative.

 I wasn’t too worried about not finding a place.
 The worst case scenario was finding ourselves in some obscure parking lot, going ‘stealth’ mode with the van to wait for another day.
 Something we’ve done in the past.